-The GSM network architecture provided a simple and yet effective architecture to provide the services needed for a 2G cellular system.
+The GSM network architecture provided a simple and yet effective architecture to provide the services needed for a 2G cellular or mobile communications system.

 GSM network architecture elements

-The GSM network architecture as defined in the GSM specifications can be grouped into four main areas:
+The GSM network architecture is defined in the GSM specifications and it can be grouped into four main areas:

 - Network and Switching Subsystem (NSS)